sonic-net/SONiC/doc/ztp/ztp_hld.md

 - Exit ZTP
 - Test to see if Ansible server is reachable for further configuration
 ## Updategraph
-- If ZTP is enabled but post_install is false, apply default configs to the switch and exit
+- If ZTP is enabled and post_install is false, apply default configs to the switch and exit
 - If ZTP is enabled and post_install is true, continue to apply configs based on graph_url

-# Phases
+# Check-in Phases
 ## Phase 1
 - Implement image download and install
 - Implement image and config validation
 ## Phase 2
 - Post install script: downloaded after updategraph finishes
-- Dependent on user
-- Implement validation of management port
-- Implement validation of neighbors
-- Implement validation of config based on serial number
+- Command line utility
 ## Phase 3
-- Command line utility
 - ZTP interrupt process
-- ZTP test planif [ -n "$new_acl_url" ]; then
+- ZTP test plan
-            echo $new_acl_url > /tmp/dhcp_acl_url
-        fi